PriyaDevNow/The-Cobalt-Building-London/README.md

 - I would like to express my deep gratitude to our Bootcamp instructor Richey Malhotra for his patience and guidance and most of all for setting me up with the stylised hero image for the landing page of this website
 - I am grateful for the support and help given by my Bootcamp cohort colleagues Rob, Rosie and Sharon for debugging and design
 - I am thankful to WAES and the Code Institute for providing this unique opportunity for me to upskill and learn Digital Skills
-- Last but not least, I am grateful to my sister for looking after our parents so that I have been able to devote time to learning and creating this website
+- Last but not least, I am grateful to my sister for looking after our parents so that I have been able to devote time to learning the technology and creating this website